Zachary J. Daly

 EmmaRose Strohl

-EmmaRose is an integral part of the firm’s Food & Agribusiness Industry Group, working with clients on compliance issues with state and federal agencies such as the U.S. Food and Drug Administration and U.S. Department of Agriculture, and Pennsylvania Department of Agriculture.
-In particular, EmmaRose has been counseling clients in the booming hemp-growing industry to track and navigate its emerging laws and regulations, including compliance and risk management.
-She helps clients remain up-to-date on pressing issues, such as the Highly Pathogenic Avian Influenza and changes at the FDA related to allergens.
-She also counsels clients on regulations in food processing, manufacturing and distribution.
+EmmaRose is an integral part of the firm’s Food & Agribusiness Industry Group, working with clients on compliance issues with state and federal agencies such as the U.S. Food and Drug Administration, U.S. Department of Agriculture, and Pennsylvania Department of Agriculture.
+She helps clients remain up to date on pressing issues and regulatory developments, and advises clients on compliance and risk management.
+Additionally, she provides strategic counsel to clients on commercial and supply chain matters within the agricultural product, food processing, manufacturing and distribution sectors.
+EmmaRose also supports the complementing Transportation & Logistics industry, providing compliance and commercial guidance in another highly regulated sector.

-Her agriculture background has made her a logical fit for Barley Snyder’s Food & Agribusiness Industry Group, which the firm launched in 2016.
-Before law school, she graduated from college with a degree in Animal Science, Livestock Science and Management Specialization from one of Pennsylvania’s highest-rated agriculture schools.
-She also has volunteered for the Penn State Extension with local 4-H programs.
-She grew up on a small farm in Schuylkill County with horses and honey bees.
-She is also using her training and knowledge in the field as an adjunct professor at Delaware Valley University, where she instructs graduate students on “Legal Issues in Agriculture and Food” in the Masters in Agribusiness program.
+Her strong agricultural background has made her a logical fit for Barley Snyder’s Food & Agribusiness Industry Group.
+Before law school, EmmaRose graduated with a bachelor’s degree in Animal Science with a specialization in Livestock Science and Management from one of Pennsylvania’s highest-rated agricultural universities.
+She also volunteered for the Penn State Extension with local 4-H and extension programs, and continues to provide a helping hand to neighbors in the farming community when the need arises.
+Raised on a small farm in Schuylkill County surrounded by horses and honeybees, EmmaRose’s hands-on experience in agriculture adds a unique depth to her legal practice.

-In her business practice, EmmaRose works on general corporate matters, including basic LLC formation, operating agreements, contract negotiations, financing and stock transfers.
+Her business practice complements her food and agriculture work, where she handles general corporate matters such as LLC formation, operating agreements, contract negotiations, financing and stock transfers.

-She now lives on a small farm in Berks County, and enjoys whitewater kayaking, snowboarding, riding horses and dirt bikes and hiking with her dog.
+EmmaRose now lives on a small farm in Berks County with her husband and daughter, and enjoys whitewater kayaking, snowboarding, riding horses and dirt bikes and hiking with her dogs.

 • Albert Schweitzer Fellowship, “Fellow for Life”